chaospeach/ardkick/readme.md

 ## FAQ
 **Why is this a package and not just a bash/zsh alias?**
 <br />
 _This was designed for a Mac lab.
 I'd rather not have to hand-touch an entire lab to add and alias, and this is easily distrubuted and installed via MDM (e.g. Munki).
-Additionally it makes it available to all admin users, again without touching `.$SHELLrc`._
+Additionally it makes it available to all admin users, again without touching `.$SHELLrc`.
+Oh, and I just wanted to 🤷‍♀️_

 ## Build Commands
 > If you want to build / sign yourself as opposed to using release packages.
+Admittedly these are mostly because I won't remember the commands later.

 | Purpose | Command | Notes |
 | --- | --- | --- |